pelagos-consulting/HIP_Course/README.md

 ### CPU backend

-If either and AMD or NVIDIA backend is not available then the [HIP CPU runtime](https://github.com/ROCm-Developer-Tools/HIP-CPU) is a header-only library that provides a way to develop HIP applications on a CPU.
+If either the AMD or NVIDIA backend is not available, then the [HIP CPU runtime](https://github.com/ROCm-Developer-Tools/HIP-CPU) is a header-only library that provides a way to develop HIP applications on a CPU.